ecorey/aptos-bootcamp/week1/hw4.md

 - Create a directory called h4 and within that use the CLI to create a project
     - aptos move init --name h4

--You can also set up your environment within that directory by running aptos init
+- You can also set up your environment within that directory by running aptos init

 - This will take you through setting up an account, choose the default network devnet.